keboola/developers-docs/extend/generic-extractor/tutorial/jobs.md

 You have to remember to what table the `parent_id` column refers though.

 ## Multiple Jobs
-You have probably noticed that the `jobs` property is an array [CHECK v prikladu se ale pridava do `children` a ne do `jobs`.
-Oboji je array, mozna jde mit multiple jobs v obojim?].
+You have probably noticed that the `jobs` and `children` properties are arrays.
 It means that you can retrieve multiple endpoints in a single configuration.
 Let's pick the campaign `content` sub-resource too:

 {% highlight json %}